Experience the rugged, unspoiled beauty of Iwate's coastline

 The bat cave

-You won't find any superheroes in Ryusendo Cave , but instead four crystal-clear underground lakes and many types of bats.
+At Ryusendo Cave , there are three crystal-clear underground lakes and many types of bats.
 The pure mineral waters from the lakes are bottled and sold in the cave shop.
 Sometimes the bats will fly overhead, but usually they hide in the vast stalactites that have formed in the cave.

 Halfway along the coast is Jodogahama Beach .
 In a sheltered inlet with calm water, it's a great place for swimming.
 The natural beauty of the beach framed by jutting rocks has been compared with the "Pure Land" or paradise of Buddhist belief.
 One of the most popular sites nearby is a vivid blue cave.
 Like the famed blue grotto of Capri, you can venture inside on a small fishing boat.

 Located between Miyako and Ofunato on the coast of Iwate, Kamaishi has been a rugby mecca for years.
 On some weekends, you can watch the local semi-pro team, the Kamaishi Seawaves.
-Kamaishi was selected as one of the host cities for the next Rugby World Cup so, if you're a rugby fan, you may want to schedule a visit for 2019.
+Kamaishi was selected as one of the host cities for the 2019 Rugby World Cup, during which many fans visited.

 "Go" to the south

 The pebbles that lie on the beaches of the Goishi Coast have been polished over time so that they look like the pieces from the Japanese game Go.
-This is where the name Goishi ("Go stones") comes from.
 Much like the northern part of the coast, the southern part has several unique rock formations.
 Hearing the thunderous sounds of water surging into the Kaminari Iwa is an experience you won't want to miss.

 Japan's most famous pine tree